johanengstrand/xbee-resources/README.md

 Baud rates of 115 200 or possibly higher seem to work well with the Arduino Wireless Proto Shield.

-## :gear: Configuring XBee modules in XCTU
+## :wrench: Configuring XBee modules in XCTU

 Xbee 3 radios come pre-loaded with Zigbee firmware, so if you want to use IEEE 802.15.4 (which has lower overhead than Zigbee) you must flash the 802.15.4 firmware, if it has not already been done by someone else.